lucalves/front-code-rules/README.md

-# My Front-end Code Rules
+# Personal Front-end Code Rules

 The following document describes the rules of writing in development languages that I use: HTML, CSS and JavaScript.